icrossu/Ruby-analysis-service/README.md

 In the next step, we can visualize the socket_analysis function where we will get the target and the service we want to analyze.

 After that, we create a begin rescue block with the remote information variable, which will connect and retrieve information from the path and the service.
 We will start a loop with each do that will iterate over a data structure array and will fetch each respective piece of information from within the data structure.
 The code terminates upon the occurrence of an error.

+### Argument Parsing:

+    Utilizes the OptionParser library to handle command-line arguments for specifying the target and services to scan.

+### Target Validation:

+    Checks if a target is specified.
+If not, it prints a message and exits the program.

+### Service Validation:

+    Checks if services are provided.
+If not, defaults to a predefined list of common ports.

+### Input Data Function:

+    input_data function prompts the user for a target URL or IP and the target service.
+It returns the inputs for further processing.

+### Socket Analysis Function:

+    Begin Block: Starts a begin block for error handling during socket operations.

+    Remote Information Retrieval:
+        Socket.getaddrinfo(target, service) retrieves address information for the specified target and service.

+    Iteration Over Address Information:
+        Uses each do to loop through each address returned by getaddrinfo.
+For each address:
+            Output Information: Prints the family, type, protocol, and address of each socket address.

+### Exception Handling:

+    Catches SocketError to handle issues like invalid target or network errors.
+If an error occurs, it prints an error message.

+### Main Execution Loop:

+    Loops over the provided services, calling the socket_analysis function for each service, which handles the connection attempts and outputs results.

+### Completion Message:

+    The script completes execution, having attempted to analyze each specified service against the target.